 Audio description is a service for visually-impaired or blind people, who listen to the commentary through headsets, which can be collected on arrival at the theatre.

-Although the signal for the headsets works throughout the auditorium, we advise on selecting seats in the Circle, Rows A, B & C; seats 1-10.
+Although the signal for the headsets works throughout the auditorium, we advise on selecting seats in the Circle, Rows B & C (around seats 1-12).
 These seats are close to an aisle and on the auditorium closest to the lift, so should offer very good accessibility.
 Rows A & C are one step up and one step down respectively – Event Stewards will be happy to show you to your seats and help anyone who requires assistance.

 British Sign Language interpreted performances are for anyone who is deaf or hearing impaired who use British Sign Language.